Quick Hitters from North Carolina’s 72 -70 road loss to Syracuse on Monday evening.

 Players postgame press conference

 Remember to check in for Quick Hitters after every North Carolina basketball game.
-Next up is a road game against Florida State on Saturday, January 16.
-Tip is at noon ET on ESPN.
+Next up is Senior Night at home game against Duke on Saturday, March 6.
+Tip is at 6:00pm ET on ESPN.

 Want to receive an email with Quick Hitters and other articles from Isaac Schade?
 Click here.
 Include your name in the text of the email.